Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

 So far, a threshold for single-emitter photon distinguishability has not been determined.
 Physically, interaction between the QD and nearby phonons in the semiconductor leads to incoherent photon emissions with broad phonon sidebands and broadening of the zero-phonon line~\cite{Tighineanu2018,PhysRevLett.93.237401}.
 While the phonon sidebands are removed by spectral filters which then manifest as photon loss, the latter contributes to pure dephasing of the QD excited state $\ket{2}$ due to elastic phonon scattering at a rate $\gamma_{d}$ (Fig.~\ref{fig:all_err_stuff}a(iii)).
 This degrades the indistinguishability $V=\Gamma/(\Gamma+2\gamma_d)$~\cite{Tighineanu2018, tiurev_fidelity_2021} of photons emitted from the same QD, where $\Gamma$ is the total decay rate.

-We model the effect of phonon-induced dephasing on single-emitter distinguishability as a Markovian noise process, which applies stochastic $Z$ errors to the emitted photons, affecting the $XX$ fusion outcomes.
+We model phonon-induced pure dephasing as stochastic $Z$ errors on the emitted time-bin photons (i.e., loss of early/late coherence).
+For rotated fusions that include Hadamard rotations, these $Z$ errors are mapped to $X$ in the fusion basis and therefore flip the equatorial-basis component of the fusion.
 In Fig.~\ref{fig:all_err_stuff}b(vi), we present the corresponding thresholds, which saturate at 0.57\% with $N=8$.
 The tolerable threshold for single-emitter distinguishability is lower than that for emitter-emitter distinguishability, since the former strictly impacts the encoded fusion outcome $\overline{XX} = (XX)^{\otimes n}$, which requires high-visibility interference between the early and late time bins emitted by the same QD over $n \leq N$ fusion attempts.
 In contrast, emitter-emitter distinguishability only affects the $\overline{ZZ} = ZZ$ outcome, which is recovered as soon as the first $ZZ$ outcome is obtained.